jungkumseok/cpen400a-fall2017-assignment3/README.md

 ## Tasks

 1. **Create a Product constructor** (4 Points)
 * A) Write a function with the signature `Product(name, price, imageUrl)`, which will be used to create instances of `Product` objects.
-The created object should have the properties `name`, `price`, and `imageUrl` that will be initialized by the arguments given into the constructor function `(name, price, imageUrl)`.
+The created object should have the properties `name`, `price`, and `imageUrl` that will be initialized with the arguments `(name, price, imageUrl)` given into the constructor function.
 You should be able to create a new `Product` object using this function like this:

 ```
 var box1 = new Product('Box1', 10, 'images/products/Box1_$10.png');